mwcaisse/blog/docs/_posts/2020-04-13-automated-archlinux-installation.md

 We can use [ArchLinux's mirror generator](https://www.archlinux.org/mirrorlist/) to generate a list of mirrors that meet our desired criteria.

-This will download a list of all the mirrors in the US, uncomment out each of the mirrors, and save it as the mirror list that pacman will use when installating packages.
+This will download a list of all the mirrors in the US, uncomment out each of the mirrors, and save it as the mirror list that pacman will use when installing packages.

 ```bash
 curl -s "https://www.archlinux.org/mirrorlist/?country=US&protocol=http&protocol=https&ip_version=4&use_mirror_status=on" \